b-N-I-R-A-V/Instacart-Basket-Analysis-/README.md

 * Saturday and Sunday have seen maximum number of total orders.
 * The orders start to increase when weekend is approaching and start to decline when weekdays begin.

+In the analysis, we also found the distribution of customers based on loyalty type and income brackets.
+Most of the ordes were placed by regular customers.
+Surprisingly, loyal customer placed less number of total orders than regular customers.
+This is due to higher number of regular customers.

 <p align="center">
 <img width="45%" alt="image" src="https://github.com/b-N-I-R-A-V/Instacart_Basket_Analysis/assets/153047871/18646135-f080-4085-9f1f-014cc2ff80ce">
 &nbsp; &nbsp; &nbsp; &nbsp;
 <img width="45%" alt="image" src="https://github.com/b-N-I-R-A-V/Instacart_Basket_Analysis/assets/153047871/0abd31e1-3c1e-49bb-a28b-94222b1c285f">
 </p>
+Most of the customers belong to Medium Income group or High Income group.
+The Low Income category had the least number of customers.
+For a more comprehensive report download the final report file.